Sections of this article:

 Mechanical watches have a place in the current market even through they are less accurate, since everyone has the exact time on their smartphone anyway.

 Watches are now much more about uniqueness and innovation, and have a lot of focus on the story, meaning and context of a watch.
-This is desired by the market, but sometimes done as an addition to a watch for marketing purposes, which, understandably, is disliked by enthusiasts, rather than being intrinsic to the watch design.
+This is desired by the market when done for good reason and being intrinsic to the watch design, but sometimes done as a mostly irrelevant addition to a watch for marketing purposes, which, understandably, is disliked by enthusiasts.
 I explore this topic in my blog post on the love/hate relationship with limited-edition watches.

 There is also an increasing focus on environmental concerns and sustainability, especially with wood watches such as this beautiful example from Vejrhøj which uses ethically sourced wood:

-Watch marketing has evolved along with the desires of the market, which itself has been shaped partly by the changes in technology both directly, and in the way it results in increasing comfort, leisure time, disposable income and interests beyond survival, towards well-being and self-worth, rather than just being functional in society.
+Watch marketing has evolved along with the desires of the market, which itself has been shaped partly by the changes in technology both directly, and in the way it results in increasing comfort, leisure time, disposable income and interests beyond survival, towards well-being and self-worth, rather than just being functional as a member of society.

 Factors Behind Contemporary Watch Design